coding-socks/.github/README.md

 # Mascot

 The mascot of Coding Socks is called Socket.
-Socket comes from the fusion of "sock" and "puppet".
+The name comes from the fusion of "sock" and "puppet".

 # Community